 Leveraging the entrepreneurial energy in Silicon Valley

-Elise Smith (pictured below, right) is another Stanford GSB MBA/MA in Education student leading educational change in the US.
+Elise Smith (pictured, image her own) is another Stanford GSB MBA/MA in Education student leading educational change in the US.

 Originally from Chicago, Elise lived in New York City and the San Francisco Bay Area before joining Stanford.
 She entered the school after working for the NewSchools Venture Fund, a venture philanthropy organization with a focus on the PreK-12 education space.